10-step Format Instructions

 changed word.

-block quotations (unless you are quoting something, like dialogue, already
+block quotations (unless quoting something, like dialogue, already

 in quotation marks in the text).